glenmurphy/fingers/README.md

 # Fingers

-This is a quick hack to let DCS VR use the Leap Motion and a North Loop (the ring thing that came with the North Focals) to press buttons.
+This lets Digital Combat Simulator (DCS) VR use the Leap Motion and a North Loop (the ring thing that came with the North Focals) to press buttons.
 See photos and video on the [Twitter thread](https://twitter.com/gmurphy/status/1341829602138681345).

 ### Requirements